Is becoming an energy broker right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an energy broker is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an energy broker or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Energy Broker

 Industrial-scale energy consultants operate within the international energy market.
 In other words, these brokers operate at the wholesale level after achieving seniority within a brokerage firm.
 As expected, the job duties of an energy consultant of this scale are much more demanding.